 We see it all the time.
 Organizations abdicate the responsibility of creating brand strategy to an advertising firm.
 Yet, the purpose of an advertising firm is to strategically COMMUNICATE your brand’s value and identity, not create it.
 They focus on awareness and conversion strategies.
 What most small marketing firms are not equipped to do is create the brand - that's your job.

 As I got deeper into my research, this point was becoming increasingly significant.
 Behind every remarkable brand was an equally remarkable brand leader.
+I needed a way to not just hand over a “easy to sell” brand and hope they continued to stay on brand, but rather teach entrepreneurs how to ideate, develop, maintain, and scale a brand.

 I had seen this phenomenon before in my writing career.
 Writers, who would skip the editor and head straight to publisher.
 Now, the publisher's job was to UNDERSTAND the themes and audience of the book in order to properly position and promote sales, however the onus of CREATING a clear theme, sticking to that theme throughout the book and ensuring the correct audience is identified is on the writer.